Artists/Bands [D-G]

 Drums/vocals.

 Cliff Grigg’s family moved from Sydney to Armidale in the early 1970s when he was eleven or twelve.
 During his youth he displayed a talent and passion for art, particularly painting.
 His other great passion was playing drums, and while a student at Duval High School he was a member of the band Edge.
 Grigg left Armidale in 1979 study art at Sydney’s Alexander Mackie College of Advanced Education.
 Two of his tutors there were Alun Leach Jones and Graham Kuo.
-In order to survive as a poor art student he took up (free) residence in an inner suburban Glebe squat (the house didn’t even have a roof when he first moved in).
+In order to survive as a poor art student he took up (free) residence in a squat at 72 Darling Street, situated in the inner city suburb of Glebe (the house didn’t even have a roof when he first moved in).

 For further information on V Spy V Spy see: